Dubai VARA License

 AML Compliance under VARA

-VARA is compiled with the recognition of Federal Decree-Law No. [20] of 2018 on Anti Money Laundering, Combating the Financing of Terrorism and Financing of Illegal Organisations, Federal Law No. [7] of 2014 on Combating Terrorism Offences, and any other Federal AML-CFT Law present and recognized in the Emirate.
+VARA’s regulatory framework is compiled with the recognition of Federal Decree-Law No. (20) of 2018 on Anti Money Laundering, Combating the Financing of Terrorism and Financing of Illegal Organisations, and Federal Law No. (7) of 2014 on Combating Terrorism Offences.
+The framework is specifically designed to curb illegal practices within the virtual asset sector.

-Consequently, VARA is responsible for regulating and supervising compliance with the relevant AML-CFT laws of every licensed entity engaged in VA activities.
+Consequently, VARA is designated as the Supervisory Authority responsible for regulating and supervising compliance with relevant AML-CFT laws for every licensed entity engaged in VA activities.
+Monitoring transactions is a key requirement.
+VASPs must employ effective controls, including distributed ledger analytics tools, to screen transactions and detect financial crimes.

-Under the VARA license, VASPs must comply with all Federal AML-CFT Laws as well as all other regulations, Rulebooks, and FATF recommendations that may further be incorporated by VARA into the legal framework.
+Under the VARA license, VASPs must comply with all Federal AML-CFT Laws as well as all regulations, Rulebooks, and FATF recommendations that may be incorporated by VARA into the legal framework.

 Supervision and examination under VARA